 Check the Specs

-There are many different types and manufacturers of air seeders, so it’s important to be sure the used air seeder has the specifications fit for your needs.
-Checking the specs of an air seeder include measuring the width, identifying if it’s the right amount of hydraulic output, checking the current mileage, etc.
+There are many different types and manufacturers of air seeders, so it’s important to be sure the used air seeder has the specifications that fit your needs.
+Checking the specs of a John Deere seeder includes measuring the width, identifying if it’s the right amount of hydraulic output, checking the current mileage, etc.

 Inspect the Air Tank